-It quickly became not only the landmark of Burma ( now Myanmar) and the city ( now Yangon ) but a symbol of British colonialism although it was the built by two Armenian brothers, Aviet and Tigram Sarkie, who had opened the Eastern & Oriental in Penang in 1884 and the Raffles Hotel in Singapore, three years later.
+It quickly became not only the landmark of Burma (now Myanmar) and the city (now Yangon ) but a symbol of British colonialism although it was built by two Armenian brothers, Aviet and Tigram Sarkie, who had opened the Eastern & Oriental in Penang in 1884 and the Raffles Hotel in Singapore, three years later.

 No longer, however, do guests chase bats around the rooms with tennis racquets.
-The mice and rates (although always very well turned out ) have gone and there is now one pool table and not six billiard tables over which your official marker once removed twig insects, gaudy moths and grasshoppers from the baize prior to your attempted cannon.
+The mice and rats (although always very well turned out ) have gone and there is now one pool table and not six billiard tables over which your official marker once removed twig insects, gaudy moths, and grasshoppers from the baize prior to your attempted cannon.

 The historic Strand is now owned by a group of investors and managed by “Gap Hospitality”.
-Its sister properties are “The Strand Cruise” ( offering 3-5 night sailings along the Irrawaddy or Elephant River from Mandalay to Bagan ), “Yangon G Hotel” and Inya Lake Hotel.
-The Strand still offers “unsurpassed catering and comfort” and its 24 /7 butlers still deem your room key to heavy for your to hold let alone carry and will run to get to the door before you do.
+Its sister properties are “The Strand Cruise” (offering 3-5 night sailings along the Irrawaddy or Elephant River from Mandalay to Bagan), “Yangon G Hotel”, and Inya Lake Hotel.
+The Strand still offers “unsurpassed catering and comfort” and its 24 /7 butlers still deem your room key too heavy for your to hold let alone carry and will run to get to the door before you do.
 To spare the unnecessary exertion of opening and closing the door yourself.

 Burmese Shan tea is still served the old way, with condensed and evaporated milk.
-Your $20 high tea can be Myanmar ( rice dumplings with palm sugar, brown pea pancakes, pandan ( the fragrant plant) with coconut agar agar- red algae seaweed ) or slightly less occidental ( Financier filled with salted caramel, chocolate lava, rose water and lychee macaroon and raspberry mini éclair)
+Your $20 high tea can be Myanmar (rice dumplings with palm sugar, brown pea pancakes, pandan (the fragrant plant) with coconut agar- red algae seaweed) or slightly less occidental (Financier filled with salted caramel, chocolate lava, rose water, and lychee macaroon and raspberry mini éclair)

-Back in the nostalgic Strand, its $6 for a bottle of Evian and a week’s local wages for a bottle of Myanmar Monsoon Valley Shiraz .
-In the capital of the former pariah state of Myanmar, you can enjoy French Chef de Cuisine Xavier Fauvel’s $54 three course a la carte dinner with wine pairings , finishing with imported cheeseboard.
+Back in the nostalgic Strand, it’s $6 for a bottle of Evian and a week’s local wages for a bottle of Myanmar Monsoon Valley Shiraz.
+In the capital of the former pariah state of Myanmar, you can enjoy French Chef de Cuisine Xavier Fauvel’s $54 three-course a la carte dinner with wine pairings, finishing with an imported cheeseboard.
 The hotel’s first chef was a pupil of Escoffier and lobster was the signature dish.
-Now you choose between crab tartare, lobster spinach ravioli, roast river prawn bisque, aoli-steamed fish, mango Pavlova and Hennessey XO.
+Now you choose between crab tartare, lobster spinach ravioli, roast river prawn bisque, aoli-steamed fish, mango Pavlova, and Hennessey XO.

-For $10 an hour, Mr Hla Htay’s person people- carrier is available to take you to see the Shwedagon pagoda, temples , churches and the Secretariat building- the Victorian-colonial architectural masterpiece and former seat of the British administration in Burma.
+For $10 an hour, Mr. Hla Htay’s personal people- carrier is available to take you to see the Shwedagon pagoda, temples, churches, and the Secretariat building- the Victorian-colonial architectural masterpiece and former seat of the British administration in Burma.
 Which now has a KFC.
-He’ll take you to Scott’s market and help you haggle over a shirt, longyi sarong or a parrot.
-And direct you to the local currency exchange shop where authorized money changer Mr Victor will show you his collection of old coins and bank notes including a pre-war “nickers” (£1) and a Benjamin Franklin dollar with a misprint.
+He’ll take you to Scott’s market and help you haggle over a shirt, longyi sarong, or a parrot.
+And direct you to the local currency exchange shop where authorized money changer Mr. Victor will show you his collection of old coins and banknotes including pre-war “nickers” (£1) and a Benjamin Franklin dollar with a misprint.

-He’ll also buy your 200 kyat( chat) ticket on Yangon’s Circular Railway which allows you to spend three hours and thirty cents seeing the sights and travelling into the paddyfields while vendors tempt you with quail eggs, shred cauliflowers in front of you and try and set the record for carrying the most bananas and melons on your head in a moving train.
+He’ll also buy your 200 kyats (chat) ticket on Yangon’s Circular Railway which allows you to spend three hours and thirty cents seeing the sights and traveling into the paddy fields while vendors tempt you with quail eggs, shred cauliflowers in front of you and try and set the record for carrying the most bananas and melons on your head in a moving train.